KofoworolaOgunleye/100DaysofCloud/Journey/001/Readme.md

 ## Introduction

 First things first, set budgets so as to get notified by email when my charges reaches 80% of the set budget.
-I don't want to go in debt playing around with services. :p
+I don't want to go into debt playing around with services. :p

 ## Prerequisite
 No prerequisites, just the maximum amount you'll like to spend if you go over the free tier level.